 So, I should do nothing, or buy more, when the market drops?

-Historically, the stock market has recovered from every downturn and continued to climb.
-So, if you’re focused on long-term goals, riding out the bumps is just part of the journey.
+Of course, there’s no guarantee that history will repeat itself.
+But the stock market has recovered from every downturn and continued to climb.
+If you’re focused on long-term goals, riding out the bumps is part of the journey.
 Investing in a portfolio with a diverse mix of stocks should help you get through the hard times and mitigate losses.
 And if you’ve got the time and money to invest more, market drops can even be buying opportunities.